Style polygon layers

 You can choose the 2D Counts and Amounts style to apply a color ramp to polygons based on numeric attribute values.
 You can display zoning areas in a city with continuous colors based on census data such as population or median household income, for example.

-1. Follow the steps in the Style layers workflow.
+1. Follow the steps in the Style layers in a scene workflow.

-The 2D Counts and Amounts pane appears with the Mapped Attribute box displaying the specified attribute.
+The 2D Counts and Amounts pane appears with the Mapped Attribute box displaying the chosen expression or attribute.

 2. Move the upper and lower slider handles to adjust the coloring based on the specified attribute.